tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     >**Note**: If you are unable to select your **Machine Learning Workspace**, do the following steps:

-    - Quit the `New Azure service connection` dialog
+    a.
+Quit the `New Azure service connection` dialog.
-    - Refresh or reload the web browser
+    b.
+Refresh or reload the web browser.
-    - Repeat steps 1-3 above
+    c.
+Repeat steps 1-3 above.
-    - In step 4, change the `Scope level` to **Subscription** and then select your **Resource group**
+    d.
+In step 4, change the `Scope level` to **Subscription** and then select your **Resource group**.
-    - Please remember to name your service connection as `quick-starts-sc`
+    e.
+Please remember to name your service connection as `quick-starts-sc`.
-    - Grant access permission to all pipelines
+    f.
+Grant access permission to all pipelines.

 ## Exercise 4: Setup and Run the Build Pipeline